 Here’s what you’ll need to apply to Wake Forest Law:

-Choose a major that you have a passion for so that you can maintain high scores and enjoy your undergrad!
+Choose a major you have a passion for to maintain high scores and enjoy your undergrad!
 You’ll have less opportunity to choose electives from different disciplines during your JD, so ensure you take interesting courses throughout your bachelor’s.

-It’s always a good idea to begin developing important legal skills such as writing, reading, analytical and critical thinking, communication, and research during your undergrad to better prepare you for your JD and eventual legal career.
+It’s always a good idea to begin developing essential legal skills such as writing, reading, analytical and critical thinking, communication, and research during your undergrad to prepare you for your JD and eventual legal career.

-For those of you who are dreading writing the LSAT, you have the option to write the GRE instead.
-As these exams test different skills, ensure you have a thorough understanding of both before deciding which one you should write to get the highest score possible.
+The average LSAT score of Wake Forest Law School is 165.
+Those of you who dread writing the LSAT have the option to write the GRE instead.
+As these exams test different skills, ensure you thoroughly understand both before deciding which one you should write to get the highest score possible.

 If you write the GRE, you shouldn’t also write the LSAT.
 Your LSAT score will always be favored over your GRE.

-According to this tool, you would have to score a 160 on both the Verbal Reasoning and Quantitative Reasoning sections to receive the equivalent to a 165 LSAT score.
+According to this tool, you would have to score 160 on both the Verbal Reasoning and Quantitative Reasoning sections to receive the equivalent of a 165 LSAT score.

-Your GPA and standardized test scores can only give the admissions committee insight on how well you perform on exams and your academic potential.
-But, committees understand that intelligence alone won’t necessarily make you a good attorney!
+Your GPA and standardized test scores can only give the admissions committee insight into how well you perform on exams and your academic potential.
+But committees understand that intelligence alone won’t necessarily make you a good attorney!